miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

       ![make_all-screenshot](https://user-images.githubusercontent.com/41089682/111541573-aae83980-873e-11eb-9d0b-50382827ea9e.PNG)

   #### Continuous Integration - Github Actions
-  Ensure that you track all the changes to your github repo by running git status, git add ., git commit -m "message" and git push.
+  Ensure that you track all the changes to your github repo by running `git status`, `git add .`, `git commit -m "message"` and `git push`.
   In this step you will configure Github Actions to perform continuous integration remotely. this ensures that your code is continuously tested everytime new changes are
       made to your repository depending on the series of commands you specify in the github actions config.
     1. On the Github profile navigate to your repo and select Actions - choose 'set up yourself' option.